anneferger/brat-docker/README.md

 ```
 `{/path/to/your/cloned/data/git/folder}` needs to be replaced with the local path to your data folder containing the files you want to annotate (it can be a git clone but doesn't have to be).
 To run the container you need to specify a username, password and email address for BRAT as environment variables when you start the container.
 This user will have editor permissions.

-Visit http://localhost:80 to login with your supplied username and password and start annotating.
-Brat automatically changes the `.ann` files.
+Visit http://localhost:80, login with your supplied username and password and start annotating.
+Brat automatically creates and changes `.ann` files containing the annotation.
 Those changes can be committed using git in the respective folder as usual.

 To use another port for the BRAT installation use e.g. `-p 8081:80` and point the browser to http://localhost:8081.

+The `annotation.conf` file containing the BRAT annotation specification should be supplied in the respective data folder on the top-level of the sub-folders.
+If you added or made changes to the `annotation.conf` you can restart the docker container using `docker stop brat` and `docker start brat` for the annotation changes to be available in brat.

+To remove the brat-docker container stop it using `docker stop brat` and delete it using `docker container rm brat`.

 # NOTE